How to drive on Snow and Ice

 It is important to know your local snow tires regulation so you do not get a ticket.

-However, if you live in a state where winter can affect the road or can make driving very difficult because of snow or ice, snow tires can be a “life” saver.
+However, if you live in a state where winter can affect the road conditions or can make driving very difficult because of snow or ice, snow tires can be a “lifesaver”.

-if your vehicle is “rear wheel drive.”
-These vehicles often loss control and traction over ice, so having a good set of tires can keep you on the road.
+If your vehicle is a “rear wheel drive, then be careful because these vehicles often lose control and traction over ice, so having a good set of tires can keep you safe on the road.

 Plan to get your snow tires well in advance.
 Once there is snow on the ground, it will be hard to find a tire shop with open space to put some wheels in your car.

-How much in advance should you put your tries in your car?
-As soon as your state allows you.
+How early should you put the snow tires in your car?
+As soon as your state allows you to.
 Check out the chart below for a list of your state snow tires regulation.

 Alabama (AL) Rubber studs permitted.
 Metal Permitted only during bad weather.